KazeAsh/NotnewEgg_WebSite_using_java/README.md

 </br>
 The skills you showcase in your completed application will be useful in responding to technical interview questions for future employment.
 This application may also be added to your portfolio to show to future employers.
 </br>
 For this project, you will use the Integrated Development Environment (IDE) link in the web links section of this assessment to install the IDE, IntelliJ IDEA (Ultimate Edition).
-You will sign up for a free student license using your WGU.edu email address.
 Please see the “IntelliJ Ultimate Edition Instructions” attachment for instructions on how to do this.
 You will also use the GitLab link in the web links section to obtain the template code for this project, please review the “GitLab How-To” web link prior to starting your work.
 Next, you will clone your GitLab repository and open it in IntelliJ IDEA (Ultimate Edition).
 </br>
 </br>
 Scenario:</br>